YipengUva/Python_on_Rstudio_server/readme.md

 ## Necessary Dependencies for Python Programming on RStudio Server

 The Linux server that hosts RStudio Server already have Python 3.7.6 and conda installed for package and environment management.
-To execute Python scripts, you will only need to install the reticulate R package on RStudio Server by running the following command in the terminal: ```install.packages('reticulate')```
+To execute Python scripts, you will only need to install the reticulate R package on RStudio Server by running the following command in R: ```install.packages('reticulate')```

 ## Creating a Python Virtual Environment Using `conda`